 After researching street-artist Banksy's use of stencils and analysing some of his iconic pieces, we thought about the different styles of art that we are aware of.
 These include impressionism, having looked at Vincent Van Gogh, modern art such as Frida Khalo and Pop Art to name but a few.
-Each pupil is currently working on a piece of art - in a style of their choice - to hopefully be displayed in the highly anticipated SFDS Gallery.
-Watch this space for further updates...
+Each pupil produced a piece of art, and one lucky pupil from each class was chosen to have their work displayed.

 Chinese New Year